Undergraduate teaching assistant positions are available in the Chemistry Department.

-For all other Chemistry classes, please contact the course instructor directly.
+For all other Chemistry courses, please contact the course instructor directly.

 Not sure of your schedule yet?
 No worries!
 Join our email list to stay in the loop, and we’ll notify you with all the details when opportunities open up.